Domain Security: 7 Steps for Protecting Your Company’s Domain Name

 A comprehensive approach to domain security should be multifaceted, covering everything from domain name registration and access controls, to DNS security, encryption, email authentication, and domain monitoring.

-A robust approach to domain security can help prevent digital adversaries from gaining unauthorized access to your company domain, hijacking DNS requests to your domain, or executing successful domain/email spoofing attacks.
+A robust approach to domain protection can help prevent digital adversaries from gaining unauthorized access to your company domain, hijacking DNS requests to your domain, or executing successful domain/email spoofing attacks.

 Why is Domain Security Important?